It's a fact.

 acceptable for these activities.

-Kayakers and Canoers - A USCG approved life jacket is required to be carried for each person on board a boat and must be worn between November 1 and April 30 on canoes, kayaks, paddleboards and boats less than 16 feet in length.
+- Kayakers and Canoers - A USCG approved life jacket is required for each person on board a boat and must be worn between November 1 and April 30 on canoes, kayaks, paddleboards and boats less than 16 feet in length.

 WEAR IT AND WEAR IT RIGHT